Important Security & Privacy Information

 Typo-Squatting also referred to as Cyber-Squatting.
 Spoof websites are set up which look like the genuine bank website.
 The sites are accessed by typing the bank address with various minor typing errors.
 For example, instead of www.santanderpb.je the fraudsters will set up sites at www.santnder.pb.co.uk.
 To avoid being caught by this type of scam you should always type the proper URL (the website address) into the address bar and check that it is correct before you enter your Online Banking details.

-If you have received any scam emails and think that you may have responded to it or given your details out via a different scam, please contact us.
+If you have received any scam emails or fraudulent telephone calls and are concerned you have revealed security information, please contact us.

 GOLDEN RULES FOR INTERNET BANKING